Code-Institute-Submissions/thecoffeepalate/README.md

 ## **Project Goal**

-<p>Welcome to the Coffee Palate!</p>
+Welcome to the Coffee Palate!

-<p>Aren't you tired of always having to choose between hunderds of differents coffees when you go to the supermarket?
+Aren't you tired of always having to choose between hunderds of differents coffees when you go to the supermarket?
 Do you always end up choosing that kind of coffee that barely meet your preferences just because there is not enough information about it?
 Have you ever realized how big roasters are always deciding which coffee you have to drink?
-The Coffee Palate is finally here give you exactly what you are looking for in a cup of coffee!</p>
+The Coffee Palate is finally here give you exactly what you are looking for in a cup of coffee!

-<p>You can finally stop complying with what big roasting companies think you need and adjust the coffee profile to your own specific palate.
+You can finally stop complying with what big roasting companies think you need and adjust the coffee profile to your own specific palate.
 If every person is different, why do we have to drink the same kind of coffee, right?
 Coffee by convenience is no longer what you need.
 You deserve you own unique blend!
 Throughout this website you can learn about different coffee origins, learn about the roasting profiles and, finally, based on your brand new acquired knowledge, develop your own exclusive blend.
-All of this, through an appealing, intuitive website with straight-forward and clear information.</p>
+All of this, through an appealing, intuitive website with straight-forward and clear information.

-<p>Thank you for visiting my project and do not hesitate to contact me via GitHub if you have any doubts or concerns related to The Coffee Palate project.</p>
+Thank you for visiting my project and do not hesitate to contact me via GitHub if you have any doubts or concerns related to The Coffee Palate project.

 ---